pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

   commit: 2b0889718d3e63feeb6079ccd5e4488d8601e353
 ```

-The Pulumi Kubernetes Operator can also be used along with Pulumi’s [Kubernetes provider](/registry/packages/kubernetes/), which allows Pulumi programs to deploy resources to Kubernetes, either in the same cluster as the operator, or in another cluster.
-This can be used to package up complex Kubernetes infrastructure into more abstracted units, to mix Kubernetes and cloud infrastructure into a single unit of deployment, to define how application workloads are deployed into a cluster, or for a wide variety of additional use cases.
-The Pulumi Kubernetes provider has full support for the Kubernetes API available in every Pulumi language, including support for [Helm](/blog/full-access-to-helm-features-through-new-helm-release-resource-for-kubernetes/).
+The Pulumi Kubernetes Operator can also be used along with Pulumi’s [Kubernetes Provider](/registry/packages/kubernetes/), which allows Pulumi programs to deploy resources to Kubernetes -- either in the same cluster as the Operator, or in another cluster.
+This can be used to package up complex Kubernetes infrastructure into more abstracted units, to mix Kubernetes and cloud infrastructure into a single unit of deployment, to define how application workloads are deployed into a cluster, or for a wide variety of other use cases.
+The Pulumi Kubernetes Provider has full support for the Kubernetes API available in every Pulumi language, including support for [Helm](/blog/full-access-to-helm-features-through-new-helm-release-resource-for-kubernetes/).

 ## What’s New in Pulumi Kubernetes Operator 2.0?

 The 2.0 release is based on a whole new architecture for running Pulumi programs in your Kubernetes cluster.
-The operator now allocates a dedicated pod for each `Stack` to serve as the execution environment for Pulumi stack operations.
+The Operator now allocates a dedicated pod for each `Stack` to serve as the execution environment for Pulumi stack operations.
-Previously, all stack operations took place within the operator's own pod.
+Previously, all stack operations took place within the Operator's own pod.
 This new approach effectively isolates
 each stack's compute and memory resources, improves the isolation of secrets, and opens up new customization options.

 These pods are referred to as *workspace pods*.
 Under the hood, a new `Workspace` Custom Resource handles the lifecycle